Information for Disabled Drivers in Florida

 - Cardiac condition classified as Class III or IV, according to the American Heart Association.

 After satisfying at least one of the qualifications for disability placards in Florida, motorists need to prepare the required documentation for applying for a parking permit.
 Disabled drivers who want to obtain a disability parking permit need to prepare an application form that is completed and signed by a medical professional.
-In addition, they will be required to provide a copy of a Florida driver’s license or ID card.
+In addition, they will be required to provide a copy of an official Florida driver’s license or ID card.

 How to Apply for a Disability Placard in Florida